kelvin8773/tic-tac-toe/README.md

 ## How to Run the Game

-1. install pre-request - `colorize' by running following command:`gem install colorize`
+1. `gem install colorize` install pre-request "colorize".

-2. `git clone` the repository and `cd tic-tac-toe\` folder, type following command to start.
+2. `git clone` the repository and `cd tic-tac-toe\` folder, type `ruby ./bin/main.rb` to start.
-   `ruby ./bin/main.rb`

 ## How to Play